 The seminal vesicles are a pair of highly coiled tubular structures consisting of pseudostratified columnar epithelium.
 The connective tissue around this epithelium consists of a thick layer of fibromuscular tissue.
 The seminal vesicles are located above the prostate and behind the urinary bladder and their function is to produce fluid that ultimately becomes a major component of semen.
-Transcriptome analysis shows that 73% (n=14302) of all human proteins (n=19670) are expressed in the seminal vesicle and 180 of these genes show an elevated expression in the seminal vesicle compared to other tissue types.
+Transcriptome analysis shows that 66% (n=13286) of all human proteins (n=20090) are expressed in the seminal vesicle and 69 of these genes show an elevated expression in the seminal vesicle compared to other tissue types.

 The seminal vesicle transcriptome

-Transcriptome analysis of the seminal vesicle can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the seminal vesicle can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the seminal vesicle compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the seminal vesicle compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the seminal vesicle compared to other tissues.
 As evident in Table 1, all genes elevated in seminal vesicle are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in seminal vesicle.
+The number of genes in the subdivided categories of elevated expression in seminal vesicle.